-The setup of the OC0 should be performed before setting the data direction register for the port pin to output.
-The easiest way of setting the OC0 value is to use the force output compare (FOC0) strobe bit in normal mode.
-The OC0 register keeps its value even when changing between waveform generation modes.
+The setup of the OC0 should be performed before setting the Data Direction Register for the port pin to output.
+The easiest way of setting the OC0 value is to use the Force Output Compare (FOC0) strobe bits in Normal mode.
+The OC0 Register keeps its value even when changing between waveform generation modes.